21 Unique & Weird Things to do in Amsterdam (Find Them All!)

 Said to be Amsterdams most Instagrammable hotel; inside and out is spectacular, quirky, and surprising!
 The iconic building, facing various wind directions, symbolises the melting-pot the city of Amsterdam has always been and continues to be.

-Whether it’s your first time to visit or you’ve been here several times, visiting these curious attractions will give you a thrilling experience.
+Whether it’s your first time visiting Amsterdam or you’ve been here several times, visiting these curious attractions will give you a thrilling experience.
 So, if you have plans to visit the city, try to do some of these weird activities and be sure to stay in one of the funky hotels in Amsterdam!

-These unusual things to see in Amsterdam will give you a different view, and who knows?
+These unusual places to visit in Amsterdam will give you a different view, and who knows?
 You might appreciate the city more, or even better, the world.
 Now, go, and have a unique experience in Amsterdam.

 Where Next?
 Free Things to do in Brussels